vlandham/captain_z/out/captain_z.md

 Captain Z looked up at Muddle, then back down at the chest.
 There was something else inside.

-Bringing the lantern up close again, she looked in and pulled out a small yellow envelope with a piece of paper inside.
+Bringing the lantern in close again, she looked inside and pulled out a small yellow envelope with a piece of paper inside.

 She opened the envelope and unfolded the paper.